symfony/symfony-docs/quick_tour/the_controller.rst

 web service).
 Between two requests, Symfony stores the attributes in a cookie by using the native PHP sessions.

-This feature is provided by ``FoundationBundle`` and it can be enabled by adding the following line to ``config.yml``:
+This feature is provided by ``FrameworkBundle`` and it can be enabled by adding the following line to ``config.yml``:

 .. configuration-block::